William Browne (judge): Seizure of property

 Browne left Massachusetts for England in 1776, and his extensive family properties in Salem were later seized by the state in 1781.
-This included: his mansion in downtown Salem, along with his farmhouse on the Marblehead and Salem border, that would eventually become known as the General Glover Farmhouse in present day Swampscott, and the remnants of Browne Hall that he inherited in what is now present day Danvers.
+This included: his mansion in downtown Salem, along with his farm on the Marblehead and Salem border, that would eventually become known as the General Glover Farm, and the remnants of Browne Hall that he inherited in what is now present day Danvers.
 This site would later be mentioned by Nathaniel Hawthorne in his writing Browne's Folly.
-Of all his properties, its believed only his farmhouse is still standing.

 Governor of Bermuda

 William Browne was appointed Governor of Bermuda by the prime minister, Lord North, in 1781.
 Arriving in Bermuda in 1782, he immediately took steps to improve the island's defenses and raising militia companies heavily populated with exiled Loyalists.
 Following American independence, he sought to establish trade with the new United States and make Bermuda a free port.
 Browne eventually received some financial compensation from the British government for his family's losses.